sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/leveling-guide.md

   <tr>
    <td><strong>IC2</strong>
    </td>
-   <td><strong>Developing:</strong> Completes assignments which have clear, near-term objectives.
+   <td>Completes assignments which have clear, near-term objectives.
 Operates independently to perform routine tasks.
    </td>
    <td>Knows the organization and understands the group’s basic terminology and techniques.
    </td>